UWrc/UWrc.github.io/docs/storage/gscratch.md

 ```
 2. **Changing File Names**

 For long term stability of your data in another’s hands, it is better to change the directory name to be descriptive.
 Rather than changing the ownership of a file alone, if the directory is your UWNetID, it is recommended that the new owner moves the directory into a directory under their name or change the name of the directory to be descriptive (i.e., “MyName_Datafiles” or “ProjectName_Scripts”) so that these files are not associated with a user that is no longer part of the system.
 In general, after a user's account is removed, directories named after their NetID can be difficult for others to recognize.
-To change file names, use the **[`mv`](https://hyak.uw.edu/docs/hyak101/basics/linux-2#mv)** command for moving and renaming files.
+To change file names, use the [<ins>**`mv`**</ins>](https://hyak.uw.edu/docs/hyak101/basics/linux-2#mv) command for moving and renaming files.

 3. **Data Transfer To External Devices**

 If you are leaving UW and are working independently, you should make plans to remove your data by transferring it to an external device.
-Please refer to the **[data transfer](https://hyak.uw.edu/docs/storage/transfer)** page for more information on transferring data between Hyak and your local device.
+Please refer to the [<ins>**data transfer**</ins>](https://hyak.uw.edu/docs/storage/transfer) page for more information on transferring data between Hyak and your local device.
 Once your data transfer has completed, delete the original files and directories from Hyak so that the storage can be reclaimed.

 4. **Reclaiming Data From a User That Has Left UW**